The Game (1997 film): Plot

-With no one else to turn to, Nicholas finds Christine's home, and discovers she is a CRS employee.
-When she tells him they are being watched, Nicholas attacks a nearby camera, and armed CRS personnel swarm the house.
-When they fire at the two of them, Nicholas and Christine flee.
-Christine later tells him CRS has drained his bank accounts by guessing his passwords using the psychological tests he completed, but his lawyer says the money in the accounts is still there.
-He then begins to feel dizzy and realizes Christine has drugged him.
-As he loses consciousness, she admits she is part of the scam and says he made a fatal mistake in giving his card security code over the phone.
+Nicholas finds Christine's home and discovers everything in it is fabricated.
+When she tells him they are being watched, Nicholas attacks a camera and armed personnel swarm the house.
+Nicholas and Christine flee to a Van Orton home outside of the city.
+Christine tells Nicholas that CRS has drained his bank accounts by guessing his passwords using the psychological tests he completed, but when Nicholas calls his lawyer, he tells him his money is intact.
+Nicholas realizes Christine has drugged him.
+As he loses consciousness, she admits she is part of the scam and says he made a fatal mistake in giving his banking code over the phone.

-Nicholas wakes entombed alive in a Mexico cemetery.
-He sells his watch (a gift from his mother) to return to San Francisco, where he finds his mansion foreclosed and most of his possessions removed.
-He contacts the hotel where Conrad was staying, and is told his brother has been committed to a mental institution following a nervous breakdown.
-Nicholas retrieves a hidden gun and finds his ex-wife to ask for help.
-While apologizing to her for his emotional neglectfulness, he learns that Jim Feingold, the CRS employee who conducted his tests, is an actor working in television advertisements.
-He finds Jim and forces him to find the real CRS office and takes Christine hostage, demanding to be taken to the head of CRS.
+Nicholas wakes entombed in a Mexican cemetery.
+He sells his watch to return to San Francisco, and finds his mansion foreclosed and most of his possessions removed.
+He contacts the hotel where Conrad was staying, and is told he has been committed to a psychiatric hospital.
+Nicholas retrieves a hidden gun from his home and finds his ex-wife to ask for help and apologize for his neglect.
+He recognizes Jim Feingold, the CRS employee who conducted his tests, in a television commercial and realizes he is an actor.
+He finds Jim and forces him to take him to the real CRS office.
+There, he takes Christine hostage, demanding to see the head of CRS.

-Attacked by CRS guards, Nicholas takes Christine to the roof.
-Christine, realizing Nicholas's gun is not a prop, frantically tells him it is only a game; his finances are intact, and his family and friends are waiting on the other side of the door.
-He refuses to believe her, and Nicholas shoots the first person to emerge—Conrad, bearing a bottle of champagne.
-Devastated, Nicholas tries to commit suicide by leaping off the roof but lands on a giant air cushion in a banquet hall.
-He is greeted by Conrad and the rest of the actors from the game, revealing that the gun was a prop.
-Everything had been staged by Conrad for Nicholas's birthday present.
+Pursued by CRS guards, Nicholas takes Christine to the roof.
+Christine frantically tells him it is only a game: his finances are intact, and his family and friends are waiting on the other side of the door.
+When the door opens, Nicholas shoots the first person to emerge: Conrad, bearing a bottle of champagne.
+Nicholas tries to commit suicide by leaping off the roof, but lands on a giant air cushion in a banquet hall.
+He is greeted by Conrad and the rest of the actors from the game.
+Everything was staged for Nicholas's birthday present.
+After the party, Christine, whose real name is Claire, leaves for her next job and invites Nicholas for coffee at the airport.

-After a birthday party with friends, Christine (whose real name is revealed to be Claire) declines Nicholas's offer for a date as she has another job lined up in Australia.
-She instead suggests they have coffee together at the airport, ending the final scene with Nicholas looking half-tempted, half-cautious.